 In this article, we’re going to explore what a brand refresh should achieve and how to identify when the time is right to take the plunge — with examples of the best brand refreshes from recent history.

 Why Is A Brand Refresh So Important?

 Different markets change at different paces, but none remain static — whether you’re in the fashion industry, the fast-food sector, or a financial brand, consumer tastes are always shifting.
 Even if those shifts take years to unfold, eventually your brand will find itself in a marketplace that it was not designed for.

 The context that informed your original creative decisions may no longer be relevant, while new challenges and trends may demand considerations you were not even aware of before.

 This is why a brand refresh can be so important.

 While rebrands are probably best reserved for when your existing identity has become too closely associated with negative keywords or has demonstrably lost its ability to resonate with consumers, a refresh allows you to optimize what already works and incorporate new considerations or design choices into your winning formula.

-Here are some of the key ways that giving your brand a fresh lick of paint can help your business.
+Here are some of the key ways that you can optimize your brand refresh strategy in 2022.

 1. It can grab your audience’s attention

 Making small changes to your brand identity is a great way to grab the attention of consumers and achieve some free publicity.
 The rise of social media, online communities, and the demand for constant news stories mean that there are an untold number of commentators who’ll gladly review, analyze, or just share their opinions on your brand refresh online.